zammad/zammad-admin-documentation/settings/system/storage.rst

      - We recommend the deletion of the not used configuration style to avoid inconsistencies.

+   3. Restart Zammad so the config file / environment variable is loaded
-   3. Set the "Storage Mechanism" in Zammad to ``Simple Storage (S3)`` in Settings > System > Storage and click on "Submit".
+   4. Set the "Storage Mechanism" in Zammad to ``Simple Storage (S3)`` in Settings > System > Storage and click on "Submit".
 After that, Zammad checks your configuration and the connection to the service and will raise an error message if something is wrong.
-   4. Restart Zammad that the changes take effect

    A very simple storage configuration could look like this: